Construction Rating: | starstarstarstarstar_border |

 T' rocket kit should have contained:

-As far as I could tell, all be present.
+As far as I could tell, all was present.

 Construction begins with t' installation o' t' engine hook in t' engine tube.
 Ya scallywag!
-Ahoy!
 T' engine tube is then glued into t' plastic fin can makin' sure that t' engine hook is aligned with t' slot on t' can.

 T' thrust coupler is then glued into t' engine tube so that its end rests against t' engine hook.

-PROs: Easy, fast
+PROs: Easy, arrr, fast

 CONs: I didn't get t' do it myself